 Brucellosis is a zoonotic infection caused by different species of Brucella, a genus of gram-negative bacteria.
 The most common vectors of the disease are cattle, sheep, goats, and pigs.
-Transmission occurs through ingestion of infected animal products, contact with infected animals, or inhalation of bacteria.
-Although brucellosis is a major public health concern in many countries, it has become rare in the United States as result of animal health policies.
+Transmission occurs through the ingestion of contaminated animal products, contact with infected animals, or inhalation of bacteria.
+Although brucellosis is a major public health concern in many countries, it has become rare in the United States as a result of animal health policies.
 Brucellosis manifests with flu‑like symptoms.
 However, hepatomegaly, splenomegaly, lymphadenopathy, and focal organ infection (e.g., osteomyelitis, endocarditis, spondylitis) may also occur.
 Recommended treatment is a combined regimen of doxycycline and rifampin.

 - Brucella melitensis: mainly affects sheep, goats, and camels → Malta fever

 - Brucella abortus: mainly affects cattle, but also bison, deer, and elk → Bang disease

 - Contaminated food, esp. raw meat, unpasteurized dairy products

 - Risk factors: occupational or recreational exposure to infected animals and animal products (e.g., farmers, veterinarians, hunters, slaughterhouse workers, laboratory personnel)

 - Pathophysiology: Brucella spp. survive and replicate within macrophages of the reticuloendothelial system → formation of noncaseating granulomas

 - Incubation period: 1–3 weeks

 Brucellosis manifests as UNdulant fever and the causative pathogen is transmitted by UNpasteurized dairy products.

 - Laboratory studies: may show anemia, neutropenia, mild elevation of liver enzymes